-- (a) There will be one vote for every Client ID No. / Registered Folio No. irrespective of the number of joint holders. - (b) The Register of Directors and Key Managerial Personnel and their shareholding under Section 170 of the Act, the Register of contracts with related party, and contracts and bodies etc. in which Directors are interested under Section 189 of the Act, and the relevant documents referred to in the AGM Notice will remain available for inspection through electronic mode during the AGM, for which purpose Members are required to send an e-mail to the Company Secretary at Investor_TH@ith.co.in. - (c) The Results of voting will be declared within two working days from the conclusion of the AGM and the Resolutions will be deemed to be passed on the date of the AGM, subject to receipt of requisite number of votes.
+- (a) There will be one vote for every Client ID No. / Registered Folio No. irrespective of the number of joint holders. - (b) The Results of voting will be declared within two working days from the conclusion of the AGM and the Resolutions will be deemed to be passed on the date of the AGM, subject to receipt of requisite number of votes.
 The declared Results, along with the Scrutinizer's Report, will be available forthwith on the Company's website www.internationaltravelhouse.in under the section 'Investor Relations' and on the website of CDSL; such Results will also be forwarded to BSE Limited, where the Company's shares are listed.